 This was a calculated decision of the mind.
 Yet, everything inside of me said, “NO!
 Enjoy your precious time here, travel, and learn photography now that you have the opportunity.
 See where that goes.”

-And even though I had a number of adventures abroad, honestly, embarking on this new path in photography and online business creation has been an even bigger adventure in so many ways.
+And even though I had plenty of adventures abroad, embarking on this new path in photography and online business creation has been an even bigger adventure in so many ways.

-I can’t imagine what my life would be like and who I’d be if I listened to my mind and society and played it safe so to speak.
-Yet, listening to your heart is essential for the creative process to begin to unfold.
+I can’t imagine what my life would be like and who I’d be if I listened to my mind and society and played it safe, so to speak.
+Listening to your heart is essential for the creative process to begin to unfold.

-The creative process is what keeps you driven in ways that other motives or egocentric goals simply cannot keep up with.
-Soon, these latter desires will die out and then what?
+The creative process is what keeps you driven in ways that other motives or egocentric goals cannot.

 But sometimes, even though you may enjoy what you’re creating, life gets hard and busy and it’s really easy to find the creative process to completely shutdown.
 You get into a rut.
 How do you get out of it?

-This interferes with the natural enjoyment of the situation.
-Inevitably, the creative process suffers and especially in photography, my photographs are just more stale.
+This control interferes with the natural enjoyment of the situation.
+Inevitably, the creative process suffers, and especially in photography, my photographs become stale.

 1. The Creative Process Requires Patience & Letting Go of All Expectations

-When you can do this, your creative energy will surge and you’ll end up on a journey not totally unlike that traveling around the world with your passport and a backpack.
+When you can do this, creative energy will surge, and you’ll end up on a journey not totally unlike that traveling around the world.

-So many people want to do things, but the getting started part is the hardest for many.
-There are doubts and fears and uncertainties and this goes back up to the point I made above.
-It’s impossible to predict where the creative process will lead you, but the only thing you can do is really take a leap of faith, follow your heart, and just get started.
+So many people want to do things, but the getting started part is the hardest.
+There are doubts and fears and uncertainties.
+It’s impossible to predict where the creative process will lead you, but the only thing you can do is take a leap of faith, follow your heart, and just get started.

-If you find yourself wanting to write a book or launch a business or go back to school and then you end up stuck, your mindset could be the problem.
-Simply being aware of what your mind is saying about this process can be the entire solution.
+If you find yourself wanting to write a book or launch a business or go back to school, and then you end up stuck, your mindset could be the problem.
+Merely being aware of what your mind is saying about this process can be the entire solution.

-Often times, when we are stuck, we have a negative mindset or expectation about what will happen or won’t happen.
-Learning to be mindful and aware of any negative thoughts is essential to unblocking the creative process.
+Often, when we are stuck, we have a negative mindset or expectation about what will happen or won’t happen.
+Learning to be mindful and aware of any negative thoughts is essential to unlocking the creative process.

 Fear also has a way of getting in the way of creativity and is directly related to mindset.
-When you’re starting something new or embarking on a creative project, fear will naturally arise and it can prevent you from moving forward if left untreated.
+When you’re starting something new or embarking on a creative project, fear will naturally arise, and it can prevent you from moving forward.
 It’s a natural block that can quite easily kill the creative process.